Rajat-Bisht-09/Data-Science-Projects/README.md

-# Machine-Learning-Projects
+# Data Science Projects: Machine Learning, Hypothesis Testing, and Data Visualization

-This repository contains a collection of machine learning projects, each focused on solving real-world problems using various algorithms and techniques.
-The projects span multiple domains, including regression, classification, and clustering, and utilize a wide range of datasets.
-Each project includes:
+This repository is a curated collection of **data science projects** that showcase skills in **machine learning**, **hypothesis testing**, and **data visualization**.
+Each project demonstrates a systematic approach to solving data-driven problems, with detailed steps for data preprocessing, exploratory data analysis (EDA), and model building.

 - **Problem Statements:** Clearly defined objectives and challenges for each project.
 - **Data Exploration:** In-depth analysis and visualization of the dataset to uncover insights.